ankushchimnani/DSA-Must-Do-Questions/Matrix rotation/matrixRotationEditorial.md

 ### **Hint**:
 Visualizing the 2D in the form of squares, and hence rotating them appropriately would help.

-### Short Explanation:
+### **Short Explanation**:
 In this question, we have been asked to rotate a given square matrix, by 90 degrees, in anti-clockwise direction.
 A solution that requires extra space is trivial, but we need to do the rotation in-place.
 The 2D array, can be visualized in the form of squares, and each square is rotated simultaneously.
 It can be observed, that a matrix of dimension N X N, will have N/2 squares.

 ### **Detailed Explanation**:
 In this question, we are expected to rotate the square matrix, in anticlockwise direction by 90 degrees.
-A solution that requires extra space is trivial, and basically involves, converting the last column into the first row, the second last column into the second last column, and so on.
+A solution that requires extra space is trivial, and basically involves, converting the last column into the first row, the second last column into the second row, and so on.
 A solution that requires no extra space can be thought of, by viusalizing the matrix in the form of squares, and rotating the matrix simulataneously.
 A matrix of dimension N X N, will have N/2(flooe value)squares.
 For example, if the given matrix is